 How do you currently tackle data breaches?

-If you are not aware of this accreditation, it is a UK government scheme which encourages businesses to maintain a high cyber security standard and demonstrate to their customers and partners that they are dedicated to increasing their cyber capabilities.
-It requires the organisation to complete a self-assessment and be independently reviewed by external body.
+If you are not aware of this accreditation, it is a UK government scheme that encourages businesses to maintain a high cybersecurity standard and demonstrate to their customers and partners that they are dedicated to increasing their cyber capabilities.
+It requires the organisation to complete a self-assessment and be independently reviewed by an external body.
 If this sounds like something of interest, click here to read more about why we did it.
 Or alternatively, read more about the scheme on the UK government website here.

 GDPR Implication #4:

 Data compliance is no longer just an IT or Legal concern